 Released in 2014, Elite Dangerous thrusts players into the cockpit of a spaceship on a course to, well, anywhere they want.
-Players are free to explore any of the game’s 400 billion star systems, completing all sorts of work, from bounty hunting jobs to cargo runs, in order to earn credits to spend on bigger and better ships.
+Players are free to explore any of the game’s 400 billion star systems, completing all sorts of work, from bounty hunting jobs to cargo runs.

 The space sim has always been a niche genre.
-Even at its height in the ’90s, when critics couldn’t stop gushing over Wing Commander and X-Wing, the space sim was never a massively popular genre.
+Even at its height in the ’90s, when critics couldn’t stop gushing over Wing Commander and X-Wing, the space sim was never massive.
 The advent of digital distribution in the late 2000s ushered an indie boom and a second coming for niche genres, the space sim included.
-Those who grew up blasting starships in the vacuum of digital space now had money to spend on their underappreciated hobby.

 No Man’s Sky

 No Man’s Sky’s vague but stunning 2014 trailer was always going to be hard to live up to.
 It promised a galactic playground where the planets and everything on them were procedurally generated.
 The game we got on release, unfortunately, was a shallow and buggy mess.

 In the years since launch, regular updates have added requested features like full multiplayer, fleshed out base building, and the ability to command your own armada.
 The team also updated the visuals and optimized the engine.

 At long last, that interplanetary adventure envisioned in No Man’s Sky’s previews and trailers has finally arrived, and it’s an absolute dream to play through.